🛞 Trail Mod Guide

 Modifying Each

 The Wrangler has the richest aftermarket support of any 4WD vehicle in the world.
 Every conceivable accessory, in every price range, for every build type, is available and proven.
+Lift kits, bumpers, lockers, sliders, lighting, tops — the choices are genuinely endless.

 The Renegade aftermarket is much smaller.
 Basic mods — skid plates, light bars, roof racks — are available, but the ecosystem doesn't come close to Wrangler support.
+If you want to build a rig over time, the Wrangler's aftermarket advantage is significant.

-Bottom line: The Wrangler is more capable, more modifiable, and more fun off-road.
+The Wrangler is more capable, more modifiable, and more fun off-road.
 The Renegade is more practical, more comfortable daily, and costs less.
 They're not really competitors — they serve different needs.

 If you're reading Trail Mods and thinking seriously about building a rig, the Wrangler is almost certainly what you want.
+If you want one vehicle that does everything adequately including light trails, the Renegade Trailhawk is a genuinely solid choice that won't embarrass you on the kind of trails most buyers actually encounter.

 🛞